 “National Gardening Week is all about encouraging new gardeners so we thought it would be a great opportunity to help younger generations to get involved and develop a passion for gardening.

 “We’re delighted to be able to support Woodlands Special School and hope the children enjoy using the new equipment and benefit from the gardening activities.”

 National Gardening Week was launched six years ago by the Royal Horticultural Society and since then has grown into the country’s biggest celebration of gardening.

 This year’s theme focuses on inspiring new gardeners to get involved in growing plants and flowers – an activity that is hugely beneficial for children in terms of learning and development and one that CALA was keen to support within the local schools surrounding its developments.
-In order to take care of trees sometime it is better to call tree services in brunswick ga.
+In order to take care of trees better call tree services in Brunswick GA.